Aguayus/AguayusShieldEncryption/README.md

 - Aguayus Shield Encryption is not based on mathematics since mathematics is used to calculate the key*

 ## Context
- I am a simple student that I am investigating about how I can protect the actual encryptation systems likes AES or RSA to avoid that the Key used for encryption will be obtained by Brute Force.
+ I am a student researching how to enhance the security of encryption systems such as AES or RSA, to prevent the key used for encryption from being obtained through brute force.

  ## How thats work ?
  ![Aguayus Process](Aguayus%20Diagram.png)